At Atkinson Family Practice, our mission is to:

 - The Design and Engineering team was faced with the challenge of an efficient, welcoming medical office building utilizing environmentally sound construction within a limited budget.
 They succeeded beyond expectations!

-For a current patient of the practice: Students must be current patients of our practice and be enrolled for the coming academic year in any college-type full-time program.
+For a current patient of the practice: Applicant must be a current patient of our practice and be enrolled for the coming academic year in any college full-time program.
 Submit one to two short paragraphs explaining what your plans are for the coming year and how a scholarship would assist you in reaching your goals.
 The $250 award is based on need and application must be resubmitted annually.
-Open to students from local high schools.
+Open to students from all local high schools.
+Please submit your entry to firstname.lastname@example.org Deadline is May 15th.

-For a Non-Patient: For a young woman graduating from high school – must be enrolled for the coming academic year in a four-year college with an interest in pursuing a healthcare profession.
-Submit one or two short paragraphs explaining why you are interested in health care professionally.
-Not based on need.
-Chosen by Atkinson Family Practice staff with student name blocked out.
-Do not mention if you are a patient of the practice.
-Renewable if student remains full-time and in good standing at their college.
-Applications must be received by May 15th of each year and are awarded in June at high school awards’ presentations.
+For a local high school or homeschool student: Applicant is a young woman graduating from any local high school or who has been homeschooled – must be enrolled for the coming academic year in a four-year college with an interest in pursuing a healthcare profession.
+Submit one or two short paragraphs explaining why you are interested in health care and your goals for the future.
+Submissions are sent through the school’s guidance office.
+Scholarship is renewable if student remains full-time and in good standing at their college.
+Applications must be received by May 15th of each year and are awarded in June at high school awards’ presentation.